Focus on the the art, not the ride home. Here's how to navigate the chaos properly.

 Avoid Queen Street West as a route home until long after the bars empty out.
 The mixture of Nuit Blanche crowds headed to exhibits as far west as the Gladstone Hotel, the Saturday night bar scene, cabs, streetcars waiting for a clearing, and people insisting on driving into the chaos can raise anyone’s blood pressure.

 And here are some other important details:

-A special Nuit Blanche day pass is available at all TTC collector booths for $10.75.
-Each pass is good for unlimited travel for up to two adults and four children between the start of service Saturday morning until 9 a.m. on Sunday.
-It’s a great way of checking out the more remote exhibits, and it allows you to pack in a full Saturday of roaming the city.
+A special Nuit Blanche day pass is available at all TTC collector booths for $11.
+Each pass is good for unlimited travel for up to two adults and four children between Saturday, October 4, and 9 a.m. on Sunday, October 5.
+It’s a great way to check out the more remote exhibits, and it allows you to pack in a full Saturday of roaming the city.